Wednesday - October 18th at Hotel Du Pont

 Speaker:

-Eric B. Kmiec, Founder & Executive Director, ChristinaCare's Gene Editing Institute, LLC
+Eric B. Kmiec, Founder & Executive Director, ChristinaCare's Gene Editing Institute

 10:45 AM - 11:15 AM